Find out about the lists that control exports, which goods are on the list, when you need to apply for a strategic export licence.

 - and take appropriate action to obtain a licence where necessary

 No validity period for Control List status or ‘ratings’ advice

-Whether or not you choose to self-rate or to seek advice from the ECO, you should be aware that there is no ‘rating’ validity period.
+Whether or not you choose to self-rate or to seek advice, you should be aware that there is no ‘rating’ validity period.

 This does not mean that you need to request new advice every time the Control Lists change, since only specific parts of the list are updated.
 However, you should keep informed of changes and take appropriate action as a result.